 Haiti Adoption: The Country

 Haiti is the third largest country in the Caribbean.
 It is located on the Western side of the island of Hispaniola; the Dominican Republic is on the eastern portion of the island.
-Haiti is approximately the size of the U.S. state of Maryland.
+Haiti is approximately the size of Maryland.

 Haiti was established as an independent nation in 1804 following a revolution against French rule and enslavement.
 French is one of two official languages in Haiti; Haitian Creole is the other.